 8. It may have timber

 Did you know that some people buy recreational land from timber companies?

 This is because timber companies own thousands of desirable acres of land in the country.

-If you choose to buy from one of these companies that has experience in selling to recreational users, then there are some things you’ll want to know.
+If you choose to buy from one of these companies, then there are some things you’ll want to know.

 Before you buy, see if the company’s timber experts can help you with a long-term plan on how to use your rural property for recreation (factoring in your expected cash flow from timber harvesting).

 If you have a well-thought-out timber management plan, then you’ll be able to use your timber profits to make improvements to your property in whichever way you see fit.